As the author of this website, my name is Michael Llenos; please read the following...

 The format of part three goes from elementary arguments to finally an original ontological argument based on Jesus' words in the Gospels.

-4. In Part Four, I have tried to increas the stature of The Holy Koran, with: The Michael Llenos Paradox.
+4. In Part Four, I have tried to increase the stature of The Holy Koran, with: The Michael Llenos Paradox.
 Included is a refutation of Materialism.

 5. In Part Five, I have tried my hands at writing ethical doctrines.
 The Old Testament’s “Proverbs” is unparalleled for instructing ethics in both youngsters and wise sages.
 I have tried to imitate this effective format here in Part Five.

-[Appendixes: The following is extra material on miscellaneous subjects not necessary for the discussion about God.]
+[Appendixes: The following are extra material on miscellaneous subjects not necessary

 Appendix 1.
 I have tried to explain a part of the Biblical Daniel Prophecy here.